"Who is born to be always young, is born a poet."

 I have gone to some lengths to "weed out" things ("artificialities" and outdated terms and phrasing) I tend to dislike in the translation of Mr. Wright.
 Because I have replaced such as 'ere' with 'before' and so on, many of Wright's rhymes and metres are broken.
 I tend to appreciate just that.

 As for the meticulous work of La Fontaine, it is in French, in another language, and as St. Jerome (Hieronymus) once said, "to be a translator is to be a traitor."
 He translated the Bible into Latin.
-However that may be, enjoy the combined rhyming efforts of La Fontaine and Mr. Wright as you please.
-It could work well in parties. - T. Kinnes
+However that may be, one may enjoy the combined rhyming efforts of La Fontaine and Mr. Wright as you please.

 From the History of Fables